praveensripati/001-mcafee-aws-dev-workshop/004-SQS, SNS, EventBridge/README.md

 1. Create two EC2 instances.

-1. Create an IAM Roles with AdministratorAccess Policy and attach them to the EC2 instances to give permissions to the applications on the EC2 instances.
+1. Create an IAM Roles with Custom Policy (using sqs-receive-delete-permissions.json and sqs-send-permissions.json) and attach them to the EC2 instances to give permissions to the applications on the EC2 instances.

 1. Install Boto3 SDK for Python or Node.js SDK for JavaScript.